Neeeaap/KeeperBot/README.md

 A custom bot for the Heartkeepers Guild, developed by Nepfinea.
 Only to be used by members of the Heartkeepers, its main purpose is to track event logs and check quota.

-KeeperBot is written in JavaScript and uses MongoDB for its database.
+KeeperBot is written in JavaScript (slowly migrating to TypeScript!) and uses MongoDB for its database.

 ## Automation
 At the end of every week `Monday 00:00 UTC+8 Singapore Time`, the weekly quota will be checked and reset.
 A list of most active members and those who failed quota will be displayed (if any).